 - Up to 10 books, not to exceed 5 books in any subject area.

 - Up to 5 books.

 - 1 DVD.

 Registered students, both full and part-time faculty, and staff borrowers are eligible to request library materials from all CAC Library branches as well as all Pinal County Public Libraries.
-Any material unavailable at those sites can be requested from other libraries through Interlibrary Loan.
+If any material is unavailable from those sites, CAC users may request it from other libraries through Interlibrary Loan.
 General public users can consult their local public library branch to see if ILL is available.

 Charges and Refunds

 The borrower is responsible for fees of items declared lost, missing, damaged or overdue.
 Registration for the next semester may be held up until these fees are paid.
 Questions regarding fees can sent to firstname.lastname@example.org.

 - An overdue fine of $.10/day/book will be assessed to the borrower starting the day after the due date, up to a maximum $5.00 fee.
 For reserve items, there is no set maximum fine.

 - Items which are long overdue will be considered lost, and the full replacement cost will be billed to the borrower.
 Replacement costs will also be charged for items that are so damaged that they cannot be returned to the library collection.

 - If items that are declared lost are returned within a reasonable period of time, then the library will refund the replacement fee charged, although overdue fines will still be applied.